danielmroczek/PocketEdit/tools/README.md

 ## These are a collection of tools developed during reverse engineering the device

 They are meant to be used for educational purposes only and include checksum brute forcing.
-Other tools were made to sort snooped commands in right order from the official android app.
+Other tools were made to sort snooped commands in right order from the official android app and tools to verify them visiually and by ACK return messages.